joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 # Introduction

 This [concept] allows an instance of a custom object to define a default boolean value, both `true` and `false`.
-At present, PHP treats any set instance as `true` with no way to return `false`.
+At present, PHP treats any set instance as `true` with no way to return `false` without explicit request by the developer.

 ```php
 class MyBool